jamielsharief/lightning/docs/entity.md

 ## Usage

-Create your `Entity` class using a singular name.
+Create your `Entity` class using a singular name, configure the `fromState` method and the `toArray` method, then create setters and getters for each property.

 ```php
 class User extends AbstractEntity
 {
     private ?int $id = null;
     private string $name;

     public static function fromState(array $state): User
     {